HermanL02/WarwickUniversity-Notes/202309/Essay.md

 For the article of the Privacy of TLS 1.3 protocol.
 It investigates the privacy of TLS 1.3.
 It mainly discussed about TLS1.3 protocol's privacy during the whole handshake and conversation recovery process.
 It gives a high appreciation of TLS 1.3's design, including the update of algorithms and encrypt the messages earlier to enhance the security and privacy protection.
 The investigation method is to build a privacy model to analyse the privacy protection in different situations, such as AEAD and HKDF policies, especially for conversation recovery scheme.

 The advantage of the above publication is that it gives a solid 论点.
-It used a game based method theory, which can
+It used a game based method theory, which can define and prove TLS1.3's privacy protection.
+This method in the cryptography investigation is widely admitted, which shows that the author's

 However, there are still some parts they need to improve.
 The article only concentrate on theoretical analysis, and only analysed a